kk975620/USGS/README.md

 <li>conda install flask</li>
 </ul>

+or

+<li> Download the environment.yml file from the API folder
+<li> Run the command "conda env create -f environment.yml" in Annaconda command prompt

 Note: If the scrapper isn't set up then use the below link to download .tif files and place it in the folder along with 'app.py'. https://prd-tnm.s3.amazonaws.com/index.html?prefix=StagedProducts/Elevation/13/TIFF/current/